huggingface/hub-docs/docs/hub/models-download-stats.md

 ## Which are the query files for different libraries?

 By default, the Hub looks at `config.json`, `config.yaml`, `hyperparams.yaml`, and `meta.yaml`.
 Some libraries override these defaults by specifying their own filter (specifying `countDownloads`).
-The code that defines these overrides is open-source and can be found [here](https://github.com/huggingface/huggingface.js/blob/main/packages/tasks/src/model-libraries.ts).
+The code that defines these overrides is open-source and can be found .
 For example, for the `nemo` library, all files with `.nemo` extension are used to count downloads.

+## Can I add my query files for my library?

+Yes, you can open a Pull Request [here](https://github.com/huggingface/huggingface.js/blob/main/packages/tasks/src/model-libraries.ts).
+Here is a minimal [example](https://github.com/huggingface/huggingface.js/pull/561/files) adding download metrics for Grok-1.

 ## How are `GGUF` files handled?